grenack/Code-Blockers/FinalProject.md

 This is why we include screen in the automatic script to run the server once Ubuntu server boots.
 This permits the Administrator to run the saerver session.
 The following command in our _codebminecraft.sh script_ explains it better;
+When editing the rc.local file

+`sudo nano /etc/rc.local`
-When editing the rc.local file sudo nano /etc/rc.local add the foolowing into the line before exit 0...
+add the following into the line before exit 0...

  `screen -dm -S minecraft /opt/scripts/codebminecraft.sh`

 Whenever the server is running and you closed the terminal before and will want to check the server,